JustPause/CS50FinalProject/ReadMe.md

 3. [ ] DataBase comunicasion syatem
     - The data shode be a user **username**, **Password**
 4. [ ] Encript under master paswor

+1. - [ ] open file to chek if its wirte file, to that my placing some text in the firest file